translate/pootle/docs/upstream_differences.rst

 - Screenshot prefix URL to allow integrating screenshots for units.

-- Projects can be temporarily disabled.
+- Projects and Translation Projects can be disabled.

 - Evernote-specific apps: reports and stats.